ry4ng/hash-generator/README.md

 $ npm install --global hash-gen
 ```

+Ensure you are using node version 6 or above.
 Double check the installation has gone smoothly by simply running:

 ```bash
 $ hash-gen